-- The Local Voters' Pamphlet is mailed out about a week before ballots are mailed to give voters time to research candidates and measures before ballots arrive. - The Elections Division will use social media (Facebook and Twitter) more to publicize vote centers and ballot drop boxes, with targeted emphasis on online ballot access. - The Elections Division will work with local care facilities and other organizations to distribute information designed to assist voters with disabilities.
+- The Local Voters' Pamphlet is mailed out about a week before ballots are mailed to give voters time to research candidates and measures before ballots arrive. - The Elections Division uses social media (Facebook, YouTube,Twitter and just recently Instagram) more to publicize elections issues. - The Elections Division will work with local care facilities and other organizations to distribute information designed to assist voters with disabilities.